Assignment 2: Clock

 6. Implement countdown clock

-The clock operates as a countdown clock.
-The display initially shows the duration of in the countdown.
-The duration is expressed in minutes + seconds, e.g. "0230" is 2 minutes and 30 seconds.
-When the user clicks the start button, the clock starts counting down by seconds, continually refreshing the display to show the remaining minutes and seconds.
+To start the countdown, the user clicks the button.
+The clock starts counting down by seconds, continually refreshing the display to show the remaining minutes and seconds.
 Confirm that the timer is calibrated correctly by observing that the clock is counting down at the right rate according to your watch or computer.

 When the count reaches zero, play a little pattern on the display to announce the end of the countdown.
-This is your moment of creativity – a blinking/scrolling/snaking?
+This is your moment of creativity – blinking/scrolling/snaking?
 Enjoy your victory lap!

 This video shows countdown clock of 10-second duration: